model-checking/cbmc-training/docs/src/faq/cbmc.md

 The first two documents are the original paper on CBMC and a follow-up technical report giving a bit more detail.
 They are excellent introductions, but they are a bit old.
-The third document is a collection documents for developers.
-They provide guidance on how to understand the source code, but give an uneven coverage of the material.
+The third document is a collection of documents for developers.
+They provide guidance on how to understand the source code.

 CBMC uses a technique called
 [symbolic execution](https://en.wikipedia.org/wiki/Symbolic_execution)